juliacbpassos/Next-Level-Week/README.md

 ## 💻 About the project

-proffy is an app that links students with teachers.
+Proffy is an app that links students with teachers.

 This application was developed through the 2nd Next Level Week, promoted by [Rocketseat](https://rocketseat.com.br/).
 Special thanks to [Mayk Brito](https://github.com/maykbrito) for all the work he put into making this course.